Policies, Code of Conduct & Terms of Use

 Policy Statement

-As the national, professional association, serving and representing the interests of dental hygienists in every Canadian province and territory, CDHA endeavours to provide key information and services in both of Canada’s Official Languages.
+As the national, professional association serving and representing the interests of dental hygienists in every Canadian province and territory, the Canadian Dental Hygienists Association (CDHA) endeavours to provide key information and services in both of Canada’s Official Languages.

-The implementation of this policy is guided by the principles outlined further below.
+The implementation of this policy is guided by the principles outlined below.

-In the event of any uncertainty in applying this policy or the associated guidelines, the CEO has ultimate authority to decide what information the association translates and may delegate this authority as appropriate.
+In the event of any uncertainty in applying this policy or the associated guidelines, CDHA’s chief executive officer (CEO) has ultimate authority to decide what information will be translated and may delegate this authority as appropriate.

 Guidelines